-Advising
+Advising:

-First year students have a program advisor selected by the department to advise on course selection and rotations until settling into a research group.
+First year students have a First Year Advisor (also known as program advisor) selected by the department to advise on course selection and rotations until settling into a research group.
 Students typically join a research group during or near the end of the first year.
 This Dissertation Research advisor will direct the research program for the remainder of the student's graduate career.

-Professor Sean Hartnoll is the Chair of the Physics Graduate Study Committee for 2019-20.
+Professor Leonardo Senatore is the Chair of the Physics Graduate Study Committee for 2020-21 academic year.
 He is available by appointment to consult with students about any graduate student related matter, including degree progress.